authsignal/authsignal-react/README.md

 }
 ```

-Alternatively, you can use the `startChallengeAsync`.
+Alternatively, you can use the `startChallengeAsync` function to work with promises.

 ```jsx
 import { useAuthsignal } from '@authsignal/react';